albertocasagrande99/Noiseprint_baseline/README.md

 The noiseprint characterizing each device is computed by making the average over the noiseprints of the images belonging to the specific device.

 ### Testing
-A pairwise comparison is performed between the noiseprints of the test images and the cameras fingerprints using different methods:
+A pairwise comparison is performed between the noiseprints of the test images and the reference patterns of the cameras using the Euclidean Distance as a similarity metric.
-- Cross correlation
-- Cosine similarity
-- Euclidean Distance

-According to the results, the latter is the most reliable method.
+Each test image is assigned to the camera showing the lowest euclidean distance with respect to the noiseprint residual of the test image.

 ## Author :man_technologist: